crankmanser/sphec-meter/Architectural_Blueprint.md

 1. **Develop a Cabinet First:** Before adding a new manager to main.cpp or creating an RTOS task for it, we first build the cabinet's class structure (.h and .cpp files).

 2. **Write Tests for the Cabinet:** We then immediately create a corresponding test folder in the test directory.
-We write a series of tests to validate all of its core logic.
-For the CalibrationManager, we would write tests to prove it can:
+We write a series of tests to validate all of its core logic. `exp:` For the CalibrationManager, we would write tests to prove it can:

  # a.
 Correctly calculate the quadratic coefficients from 3 ideal data points.